jeff-160/Batu/README.md

 # Batu
 An interpreted language based on the quotes of Ambatukam.
 Full documentation for the language can be located [here](resources/documentation.md).
-Visit the language's [itch.io page](https://wap-industries-official.itch.io/batu) for the official release without the source code.

 ---